Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

 - **Performing Web Development**:
-  - A learner will write a component in Markdown, HTML, CSS, and/or JavaScript that contains up to one-hundred lines and have the following
+  - A learner will write a component in Markdown, HTML, CSS, and/or JavaScript that contains up to one-hundred lines of source code and has the following
     characteristics:
-    - Has function and variable names that adhere to an industry-standard coding style.
+    - Has variable names that adhere to an industry-standard coding style.
-    - Has descriptive comments for both the function declaration and the function's code that adhere to an industry-standard coding style.
+    - Has descriptive comments for both the component declaration and the component's code that adhere to an industry-standard coding style.
     - Features a source code format that adheres to an industry-standard coding style.
-    - Passes a test suite and furnishes a correct implementation of the specification for the component.
+    - Passes a test suite, thereby demonstrating that it furnishes a correct implementation of the component's specification.
-    - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the function's performance.
+    - Performs the specified operations in an efficient fashion, as determined through experiments that evaluate the component's performance.
-    - Correctly uses assignment statements, iteration constructs, conditional logic, and recursion in a way that passes the test suite, works efficiently, and conveys the intended purpose of the function.
+    - Correctly uses assignment statements, iteration constructs, conditional logic, recursion, and other features of the chosen language in a way that passes the test suite, works efficiently, and conveys the intended purpose of the component.
-    - Correctly uses discrete structures such as numbers, tuples, sets, streams, and sequences in a way that passes the test suite, works efficiently, and conveys the intended purpose of the function.
-  - A learner will write Python programs consisting of between one and five hundred lines of source code that correctly solve problems using discrete structures.
+  - A learner will write a complete web site consisting of between one and five hundred lines of source code that correctly displays on a wide variety of devices, including, but not limited to, laptops, desktops, tablets, and mobile phones.

-- **Using Python Programming Tools**:
+- **Using Web Development Tools**:
-  - A learner will use a Python programming environment to complete these tasks while implementing a Python program consisting of between one and five hundred lines of code:
+  - A learner will use a web development environment to complete these tasks while implementing a web site consisting of between one and five hundred lines of code:
     - Install, upgrade, and use the Python 3.8 interpreter to run a Python program.
     - Create a virtual environment with Poetry and use it to run a Python